How to Grow and Care for a Nerium Oleander Plant

 Do not chew on any part of this plant, consumption of ONE leaf is enough to kill a young child.

-Do not burn Oleander, the fumes from a burning Oleander is still very hazardous.
+Do not burn N. Oleander in a your garden or even in a garden incinerator, the fumes from a burning Oleander is still very hazardous.
 Steer clear of the fumes and NEVER use the branches as firewood or use it as a skewer for food (or as a toothpick!).

 Oleander has 2 natural predators that will feed on its leaves immune to its toxicity.